-- The Board of Directors as a whole has responsibility for risk oversight, regularly reviewing reports on the deliberations of Board committees.
-In addition, the Board reviews the strategic, financial, and execution risks and exposures associated with the financial, operational, and capital decisions that serve as inputs to our compensation programs. - Through discussions with Larry, the Leadership Development and Compensation Committee gains insight into a reasonable range of future company performance expectations.
-The information is incorporated into decisions regarding compensation to our named executive officers. - The majority of compensation provided to our named executive officers is delivered in restricted stock units, which is a variable pay element based on company performance.
-Our named executive officers are therefore motivated to carefully assess risks to the company to protect their compensation. - Given that equity compensation comprises a high percentage of our named executive officers' overall pay: - Our equity awards are subject to vesting conditions that encourage focus on long-term interests rather than only short-term results. - Equity awards typically vest over a four-year period to ensure our named executive officers have significant value tied to long-term stock price performance. - Our named executive officers are subject to minimum stock ownership requirements.
+- The Board of Directors as a whole has responsibility for risk oversight and regularly reviews reports on the deliberations of Board committees.
+In addition, the Board of Directors reviews the strategic, financial, and execution risks and exposures associated with the financial, operational, and capital decisions that serve as inputs to our compensation programs. - Through discussions with Larry, the Leadership Development and Compensation Committee gains insight into a reasonable range of future company performance expectations.
+This information is incorporated into decisions regarding compensation of our named executive officers. - The majority of compensation provided to our named executive officers is delivered in restricted stock units, which is a variable pay element based on long-term company performance.
+As compensation of our named executive officers is tied to long-term performance, their interests are closely aligned with stockholders and they are motivated to carefully assess risks to the company to protect their compensation. - Given that equity compensation comprises a high percentage of our named executive officers' overall pay: - Our equity awards are subject to vesting conditions that encourage focus on long-term interests rather than only short-term results. - Equity awards typically vest over a four-year period to ensure our named executive officers have significant value tied to long-term stock price performance. - Our named executive officers are subject to minimum stock ownership requirements.
 This ensures that each named executive officer will hold a significant amount of our equity to further align his or her interests with those of our stockholders over the long term. - We prohibit all speculative and hedging transactions involving our securities.
 As a result, our named executive officers cannot insulate themselves from the effects of poor stock price performance. - We have internal controls over financial reporting, the measurement and calculation of performance relative to goals, and other financial, operational, and compliance policies and practices designed to protect our compensation programs from manipulation by any employee.